Japanese submarine I-202

-I-202 was one of only three I-201-class submarines of the Imperial Japanese Navy to be completed during World War II.
+I-202 was the only one out of three I-201-class submarines of the Imperial Japanese Navy to be completed during World War II.
 The I-201 class were of advanced design, and had been built for high underwater speed.
 They were the fastest operational submarines built during World War II, surpassing even the German Type XXI submarines.

 Service history

 Launched on 2 September 1944, I-202 was the second I-201-class submarine to be completed, on 12 February 1945.

 After a battery charging operation which attempted to reduce the time taken by using higher current, I-202 suffered explosions in her battery compartments which ruined 500 battery cells and damaged her pressure hull.
 In June 1945 I-202 was in Kure Naval Arsenal for repairs to her pressure hull, and to replace her ruined batteries.
 When the work was nearly completed, an air raid warning was given and Captain Imai decided to sail immediately.
 I-202 had reached the open sea when bombing of the base began, but as it was unable to dive it was hit on the aft deck by strafing aircraft.